Cookies on this website

 NIHR Doctoral Clinical Academic Research Fellow

-Eileen is an invited lecturer for prosthetics and orthotics students on research and clinical governance at the University of Salford.
-She regularly peer reviews for academic journals, including Prosthetics and Orthotics International and Gait and Posture.
+Eileen lectures on research and clinical governance at the University of Salford and regularly peer reviews for journals including Prosthetics and Orthotics International and Gait & Posture.
+Her ongoing work aims to influence evidence-based practice and policy in paediatric orthopaedics and orthotics.